New York City Police Department corruption and misconduct: Corruption in 30th Precinct

 Thirty-three officers were arrested in a wide-ranging investigation of corruption at the 30th Precinct station house in Harlem.
 Some of the police officers would illegally search known drug dealers' apartments, seizing drugs and cash.
-The police officers would then sell the seized drugs straight out of the 30th Precinct station house itself at half-market price in order to profit from their spoils.
+The police officers would then sell the seized drugs straight out of the 30th Precinct station house itself at half-market price to profit from their spoils.

 The arrests, which implicated nearly one out of six officers assigned to the 30th Precinct station house, were the fruits of a probe began by an investigator, who worked for the Mollen Commission.

 Corruption in 48th Precinct

-Sixteen police officers from the 48th Precinct station house in The Bronx were indicted and arrested on corruption charges including larceny, filing false police reports, and insurance fraud.
+Sixteen police officers from the 48th Precinct station house in The Bronx were indicted and arrested on corruption charges, including larceny, filing false police reports, and insurance fraud.
 Seven further officers faced disciplinary action, but not arrests, because there was insufficient evidence to lead to indictments.
 In total, nearly 10 percent of the police officers assigned to the 48th Precinct house were implicated in a corruption investigation that was inspired by pressure created by the Mollen Commission.
 Reports also showed that a police union, the Patrolmen's Benevolent Association, undertook aggressive efforts to thwart investigations into corruption at the 48th Precinct.

 Flushing brothel evidence-planting

 Dennis Kim and Jerry Svoronos, two police officers working out of the 109th Precinct, and Gina Kim and Geeho Chae, brothel operators, were arrested on March 8, 2006, for bribery charges relating to the protection of a brothel located in Flushing, Queens.
 Agents seized approximately $800,000 in cash, believed to be the proceeds of the brothel, from Kim and Chae's vehicle and residence.
 On March 8, 2006, search warrants were executed at the brothel and a boarding house used by the brothel workers, where agents seized immigration documents, business records, and a small quantity of Ecstasy.
-The two officers were in a unit which targets quality-of-life-type crimes.
+The two officers were in a unit that targets quality-of-life-type crimes.
 Members of the precincts engaged in a practice known as "flaking", in which cops planted marijuana, cocaine, or Ecstasy on suspects.
-Members of the conditions unit maintained a small stash of drug in an Altoids tin for this purpose, Assistant U.S. Attorney Monica Ryan said.
+Members of the conditions unit maintained a small stash of drugs in an Altoids tin for this purpose, Assistant U.S. Attorney Monica Ryan said.
 In addition, 16 Chinese and Korean brothel workers were taken into immigration custody.